Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Related work

-The aforementioned works on RS enhance individual DNNs with a single classifier, while two concurrent works by Horv{\'a}th \textit{et al.}~\cite{horvath2021boosting} and Yang \textit{et al.}~\cite{yang2021certified} investigated how the \textit{ensemble} of multiple DNNs improve the certified robustness.
+The aforementioned works on RS enhance individual DNNs with a single classifier, while two concurrent works by Horv{\'a}th \textit{et al.}~\cite{horvath2021boosting} and Yang \textit{et al.}~\cite{yang2021certified} investigated how the \textit{ensemble} of multiple DNNs being the base classifier in RS improves the certified robustness.
 In~\cite{horvath2021boosting}, some theoretical aspects were given that ensemble models boost the certified robustness of RS via variance reduction, and experiments also showed that the average on the logits of multiple DNNs trained with different random seeds could achieve distinctive improvements.
-In \cite{yang2021certified}, instead of the end-to-end training, it focused on a fine-tuning strategy for base RS classifiers of multiple pretrained DNNs, where diversified gradients and large confidence margins were used for the fine-tuning.
-The overhead computation in its pretraining for multiple DNNs is already expensive, and the fine-tuning method in \cite{yang2021certified} further amplifies such computational expenses.
-Despite of the improved accuracy, these ensemble methods greatly increase the computational burdens, \textit{i.e.}, amplifying both storage and algorithmic complexities at least by the number of ensembled classifiers.
-Our work in contrast bridges methods using a single model and ensembling multiple models by proposing an \textit{efficient} (cheaper training and certification) and \textit{effective} (stronger certified robustness) ensemble training strategy on an augmented multi-head structure to achieve a certifiably-robust single model.
+In \cite{yang2021certified}, instead of the end-to-end training, it focused on a fine-tuning strategy for multiple pretrained DNNs, where diversified gradients and large confidence margins were used for the fine-tuning.
+Despite of the improved certified accuracy, these ensemble methods greatly increase the computational burdens, \textit{i.e.}, amplifying both storage and algorithmic complexities at least by the number of ensembled classifiers.

+Aside from those typical works on training a robust base classifier, RS has been extended to varied tasks.
+In \cite{chiang2020detection}, an RS-based certified defense for object detection against $\ell_2$-bounded attack was proposed.
+Certifying the prediction confidence \cite{kumar2020certifying} was studied to achieve better certified guarantees.
+Knowledge distillation was also introduced to accelerate the training in \cite{vaishnaviaccelerating}.
+The watermarks hidden in DNNs could be well preserved via RS for privacy protection \cite{bansal2022certified}.